molydisulfide/Arduino-Cat-Alarm/README.md

 This is a homemade IoT distraction system for my cat Louie.

-Louie is a real pest in the morning if he hasn't yet had his breakfast.
-This device plays the sound of birds singing in another room when a button is pressed on a website hosted by an ESP8266 server which trips an Arduino playing the audio file off an SD card.
+Louie is a real pest in the morning when he hasn't yet had his breakfast.
+This device plays the sound of birds chirping in another room when an HTML button is pressed on a website hosted by an ESP8266 server, which trips an Arduino set to play an audio file off an SD card.

-Both the Arduino and the ESP8266 board are powered with a breadboard-compatible power supply module connected to either a battery or power bank, making the device fully wireless, and allowing it to be placed in arbitray parts of the home.
+Both the Arduino and the ESP8266 board are powered with a breadboard-compatible power supply module connected to either a battery or power bank, allowing the device to be placed in any part of the home.

 This repo contains: